hanzcvr/ChilloutVR_ToS_Tracker/tos.md

 To play our games and use our services you have to be at least 13 years of age or older.
 You are not allowed to create a new account or presence to bypass bans or sanctions that have been applied to another account you own or have owned before.
 With using our services and / or playing our games you accept the written and non-written community guidelines and acknowledge that the platform moderation team is allowed to take all necessary steps to keep the platform clean and friendly.
+You may never use any spam-mail or temporary mail provider for your accounts.
+We reserve the right to delete those accounts without any further notice.

 # Social Interactions
-Your social interactions of any kind must never contain any form of hatespeech including but not limited to language, symbols and actions.
+Your social interactions of any kind must never contain any form of hate speech including but not limited to language, symbols and actions.
 Your social interactions must never contain any form of discrimination against other people this includes but is not limited to spiritual beliefs, genders, sexual orientation or any other personally identifying factor.
 Your social interactions must never contain any form of harassment including but not limited to knowingly false-reporting community members and approaching community members with the intent to harass, disturb, upset or insult.
 You are not allowed to organize, found and / or be a part of hate groups or anything similar.
-You are not allowed to evade bans or sanctions in any way.
+You are not allowed to evade restrictions or suspensions in any way.
+All kinds of sexual acts in public instances are forbidden and will lead to suspension.
+Friends of Friends is considered public.
+Refer to private lobby types instead.

 # Uploading and publishing content
 All social interactions guidelines apply to content uploading and publishing as well.
 Nothing of the above mentioned is allowed to be a part of an avatar, world or game mode.
 This includes but is not limited to textures, sounds, signs and more.
 All content you upload to our platform and / or games must be
 - Entirely created by you
 OR
-- Licensed to you
+- Licensed to you with the permission of sub-licensing the content OR
-OR
-- Contain significant changes to the base version of the content.
+- Contain significant changes to the base version of the content (parody, mimic, pastiche).
 European copyright law applies to all uploads.
 You are not allowed to steal other peoples creations this includes but is not limited to "ripping content" from any game or website including ChilloutVR.
 By uploading content you certify that you have the full rights to use the content on our platform.